MethaneAIR jet outside a hangar.

 Cutting methane is a powerful opportunity to slow global warming and limit the worst impacts of climate change, from disrupted food supplies to extreme weather.
 But methane is invisible.

-That’s where MethaneAIR excels.
-By revealing the sources of this invisible gas, it’s designed to help industry and regulators achieve faster, more effective reductions in emissions.
+That’s where technologies like MethaneAIR and MethaneSAT come in.
+By revealing the sources of this invisible gas, they can help industry and regulators achieve faster, more effective reductions in emissions.

 Did you know?
 Natural gas is mostly made of methane, a climate pollutant that is accelerating global warming.
 Methane has more than 80 times the warming power of carbon dioxide in the first 20 years after its release.